For many writers, it’s difficult to make an initial start on a project – to find the words for that first sentence or paragraph.

 to a childhood steeped in Presbyterian rules.

-Yet, the shadow of evil an unseen cloak
+Yet, the shadow of evil an unseen cloak –

 Crowded cemeteries, buildings awaiting demolition,

-shattered families struggling to find meaning,
+shattered families struggle to find meaning,

-shuddering when ambulance and police sirens wail.
+shudder if ambulance and police sirens wail.

 Speak no evil an achievable rule perhaps

-hearing no evil more difficult
+but hearing no evil more difficult

 and what of seeing evil or evil seen?